-The alliance took the lead in developing a MoU between key stakeholders and secured a commitment of funds to carry out the rehabilitation.
-The alliance framework accommodated the increase in scope that a full rehabilitation involved and facilitated the excellent results that have been recognised by several environment awards.
+The Alliance took the lead in developing a Memorandum of Understanding between key stakeholders and securing a commitment of funds to carry out the rehabilitation.
+The Alliance framework accommodated the increase in scope that a full rehabilitation involved and facilitated the excellent results that have been recognised by several environment awards.

-The 'virtual organisation' represented by the alliance structure was able to draw on the collective skills of its team to find a best practice solution to the Oxbow problem.
-Initially, it appeared that bridges and culverts costing \$11 million would be required to meet the 'hydroecology' objectives of environmental groups.

-However, through the adoption of advanced flood modelling software, the alliance was able to demonstrate that
+The 'virtual organisation' represented by the Alliance structure was able to draw on the collective skills of its team to find a best practice solution to the Oxbow problem.
+Initially, it appeared that \$11m in bridges and culverts would be required to meet the "hydro-ecology" objectives of environmental groups.
+However, through the adoption of advanced flood modelling software, the Alliance was able to demonstrate that \$250,000 in strategically placed earthworks and drainage structure would achieve similar environmental outcomes.